06000208/jules/README.md

-# clear
+# jules

-purpose built discord bot to clear messages
+purpose built discord bot for administrative utilities, such as:

+- deleting all messages from a user in a channel
+- archival features

 ## install